-The Yale Journalism Initiative brings a distinguished writer to campus each term to teach an advanced journalism seminar, ENGL 467.
+The Yale Journalism Initiative brings a distinguished writer to campus to teach an advanced journalism seminar, ENGL 467.
 Students who complete the seminar may apply to become Yale Journalism Scholars, a distinction that provides access to summer support for internships, career counseling with a journalism specialist in the Writing Center, and invitations to meet professional journalists at events both on and off campus.
-The visiting journalists for 2013–2014 are Steven Brill (fall 2013) and Mark Schoofs (spring 2014).
 For more information on the initiative or on becoming a Journalism Scholar, see the Journalism Initiative Web site.

 Education Studies Undergraduate Scholars Program

-The Education Studies Undergraduate Scholars program establishes an interdisciplinary cohort of scholars drawn from Yale College freshmen, sophomores, juniors, and seniors.
-Each Undergraduate Scholar develops a course plan within the Education Studies curriculum that advances their interests in one of the various aspects of education studies, culminating in a capstone seminar.
-Undergraduate Scholars gain practical experience through an appropriate academic-year or summer educational opportunity, and they explore educational topics through collaboration, colloquia, and advising relationships with mentors.
-Students may apply to the Education Studies Undergraduate Scholars program in their freshman or sophomore year after they have successfully completed the foundation course, EDST 110.
-For more information, see the program's Web site.
+The Education Studies Undergraduate Scholars program establishes an interdisciplinary cohort of scholars who are interested in education practice, policy, and/or research.
+Each Scholar completes electives within the Education Studies curriculum, a summer or academic-year field experience, and a senior capstone project.
+Education Studies Scholars also explore educational topics through symposia led by Yale faculty and advising relationships with mentors.
+Students may apply to the Education Studies Undergraduate Scholars program in their sophomore year.
+The prerequisite for applying is EDST 110, Foundations in Education Studies.
+For more information, see the program’s Web site.

 Energy Studies Undergraduate Scholars Program